General Metrics

 Metrics from All Devices

-If a given query includes only traffic from data sources (see About Data Sources) in the "Routers" category then only the metrics in the table below are available (for descriptions of the KDE columns from which metrics are derived, see Metrics Columns):
+When a query includes traffic solely from data sources (see About Data Sources) in the "Routers" category, only the following metrics are available:

 Metric in portal Variations Calculated as...
 Derived from KDE column(s)